-Dr. Robert L. Parisien, an Orthopaedic Sports Medicine Surgeon at Mount Sinai in New York City, specializes in Sports Medicine, Cartilage Repair/Restoration and Minimally Invasive Arthroscopic Surgery of the Shoulder, Elbow, Hip and Knee.
-Dr. Parisien also provides care for the elite athletes of Team USA as a Team Physician for US Ski & Snowboard and USA Fencing.
+Dr. Robert L. Parisien, an Orthopaedic Sports Medicine Surgeon at Mount Sinai in New York City, specializes in Sports Medicine, Cartilage Restoration and Arthroscopic Surgery of the Shoulder, Elbow, Hip and Knee.
+Dr. Parisien serves as a Team Physician for the US Ski & Snowboard and USA Fencing teams and previously provided court-side care as a Player Physician at the US Open Tennis Championships in NYC.

 Dr. Parisien was educated and trained at the following institutions: